IamoBin2162/IamoBin2162.github.io/README.md

     $name = "mobin"
     # this makes 'name' variable

     grade = 'A'!
     # normal one

     <time = 5>
     # with <>

     number := 5
     # another way to create a variable, it's by :=

     my number = 0
     # creating local variable by 'my'

     local name = "Mobin"
     # creating local variable by 'local'

+    native number = 5
+    # creating local variable by 'native'

     our grade = 'A'
     # normal variable

     lit $n = 0
     # creating variables with lit

     set n to 8
     # creating variables with set and to

     @name = "Mobin"
     # class variable that is created in __main__ class

     static num = 0
     # global variable

     global n
     n = 5
     # another global

     auto thing = [0, 1]
     # auto type choose
     # no diffrence, cause Python usually doesn't care about types

+    never shit = nothing
+    # a variable which, it will NOT be used, so: 'puts shit' has Error

+# NOTICE
+When i was writing this file (REDAME), i did NOT write concepts by the degree of importance!
+I just wrote them wherever i was at the file (README)

+# Comments:
+as you see in code, we use '#' for writing comments

+    # moon is a programming language

 # lit
-this is a keyword to make a varaible, but this will be saved into VARIABLES dict! maybe we can call it another version of local variables but you access these variables only with io.vprint or io.vprintln or io.vprintf
+this is a keyword to make a varaible, but this will be saved into VARIABLES dict! maybe we can call it a version of local variables but you access these variables only with io.vprint or io.vprintln or io.vprintf

     lit $name = "Mobin"
     io.vprintln('$name')!

-# Comments:
-as you see in code, we use '#' for writing comments

-    # moon is a programming language

 # OOP:
-moon is a object-oriented programming language
+moon is an object-oriented programming language

     class Car:
 	    def __init__(self, name, year):